flokli/pynq/README.md

 This repository uses nix to provide a reproducible working environment.
 Please follow https://nixos.org/nix to install it.

-Afterwards, you can invoke `nix-shell` to enter the environment.

-You can also use [direnv](https://direnv.net) to enter the environment automatically.
+It is also necessary to install [direnv](https://direnv.net) to enter the environment.

 ## OpenOCD
 Nix provides a custom build of OpenOCD (mostly master), because the latest